 Through major international exhibitions we bring cultural treasures from around the world to Scotland and help tell the significant stories within our own collections.
 Over 216,000 people took part in our packed event programme in 2012-2013.
 From our annual Airshow to events held in partnership with Edinburgh’s Festivals; from lectures, re-enactments and concerts to our award-winning after-hours Lates: our learning programme brings history, science and the arts to life.

 School children from across Scotland experience days of discovery across our sites, with more than 65,000 school visits enjoyed every year.
-Many more pupils engage with our objects and exhibitions through live broadcasts with Education Scotland’s GLOW TV and through our shared learning resources.
+Many more pupils engage with our objects and exhibitions through our Digital Schools Sessions and our shared learning resources.
 Find out more about our schools programme here.

 Innovative ways to connect with audiences across Scotland lie at the heart of our national programmes.
 Our outreach programme widens access to our collections, through projects tailored to meet the needs and interests of diverse groups across Scotland.